thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Authorization Components/fire-app-builder-adobe-pass-auth-component.md

 To configure the Adobe Pass Authorization Component:

 1. Load the Adobe Pass Authorization component into your app.
-See [Load a Component in Your App][fire-app-builder-load-a-component] for details about how to load a component into your app.
+See [Add or Remove a Component][fire-app-builder-load-a-component] for details about how to load a component into your app.
 2. Remove any other authentication components that are loaded in your app (such as FacebookAuthComponent or LoginWithAmazonComponent).
-See [Remove a Component][fire-app-builder-load-a-component#removeacomponent] for details.
+See [Add or Remove a Component][fire-app-builder-load-a-component] for details.

     {% include note.html content="You can load only *one* component per interface.
 For example, you cannot load both the Adobe Pass Auth component *and* the Pass Through Login component, because both components use the same `IAuthentication` interface.
 For a list of the components by interface, see [Components Overview][fire-app-builder-interfaces-and-components]." %}